Families of Eliahou semigroups linked to Farey intervals: Introduction

 The second is \emph{\h-Farey intervals}.
 Given an integer~$h\ge1$, an \emph{\h-Farey fraction} is a reduced fraction of the form~$a/b$ where~$b\le h$.
 Two consecutive \h-Farey fractions form an \emph{\h-Farey interval} of the form~$(a'/b', a/b]$.
 It is known that~$ab' = a'b + 1$, which shows that~$b$ and~$b'$ are coprime and that the width of the interval is~$\frac1{bb'}$.
 Moreover, we have~$b + b' \le h$ (since the fraction~$\smash{\frac{a+a'}{b+b'}}$ lies in between).
 Farey fractions are discussed in greater detail in \cite[Chapter~4]{concrete}.

 The paper is organized as follows.
-In Section~\ref{sec:definitions}, we define our four classes of semigroups and prove some of their properties.
-In Section~\ref{sec:numbers}, we compute the Eliahou number~$E$ of such semigroups and discuss when~$E$ and~$W$ are negative; we also show how to construct families of Eliahou semigroups and how the families already published fit into them.
+In Section~\ref{sec:properties}, we define \h-regular and collision-free semigroups and prove some of their properties, in particular concerning their Eliahou and Wilf numbers.
+In Section~\ref{sec:constructing}, we show how to construct families of Eliahou semigroups and how the families already published fit into them.
 In Section~\ref{sec:experimental}, we explain how we experimentally computed Eliahou semigroups up to conductor~$320$ and state the conjecture under which our list is complete, which would show that the Wilf conjecture is true for~$c\le 320$.